simoniz0r/yad-twitch-streamlink/README.md

 Supported chat programs are Chatty and Chrome/Chromium.
 Other Twitch chat apps or web browsers should also work with the proper arguments for them.
 You can also choose to not have chat launched when the stream is opened.

-Dependencies: Streamlink (optional; mpv can also be used directly for stream playback), yad, GNU coreutils, curl, wget
+Dependencies: Streamlink (optional; mpv can also be used directly for stream playback), yad, GNU coreutils, wget